open-ephys/onix-docs/source/Hardware Guide/Headstages/tether-voltage.rst

 Setting Headstage Voltage
 --------------------------
-The headstage voltage is set using :ref:`onidatasheet_fmc_link_control` devices on the :ref:`pcie_host`.
+The headstage voltage is set using :ref:`onidatasheet_fmc_link_control` devices on the :ref:`pcie_controller`.
 Each headstage has a minimum and maximum voltage requirement (e.g. 5.3 to  5.7 Volts for :ref:`headstage_64`) in order for circuits on the board to function properly.
 If the voltage is far too low, the host computer will not be able to detect the headstage.
 A borderline